SpudGunMan/meshing-around/README.md

 [qrz]
-enabled = True # QRZ Hello to new nodes qrz_hello_string = "send CMD or DM me for more info." # will be sent to all heard nodes once
+enabled = True # QRZ Hello to new nodes qrz_hello_string = "send CMD or DM me for more info." # will be sent to all heard nodes once training = True # Training mode will not send the hello message to new nodes, use this to build up database
 ```

 ### Scheduler